 Educate Your Users

 Games can help users with skill development and can educate them on important content, all while having fun.
 Many consumers don’t really want to read about complicated financial concepts but, when incorporated into a game, engagement levels will heighten and users will begin to enjoy the experience of what they’re learning.
 What’s more, games can teach many lessons far better than simple descriptions.
-While a few articles on investment can teach the basics and the theory, an interactive investment game can give users the experience of actually investing, and let them play and experiment with a real, informative system – in addition to including the same information as the articles.
+While a few articles on investment can teach the basics and the theory, an interactive investment game can provide that same information while also giving users the experience of actually investing, and letting them play and experiment with a real, informative system.

 Best of all, gamification is not exclusive with other educational best practices.
 Videos and animation are more enjoyable than plain text on their own, but when users can earn points and get encouraging feedback for watching them, the effects are compounded.
 Such rewards, though they might seem minor, have a way of drawing us in, and keeping us motivated to continue.